 Q: Where are the majority of your guests from?

-Q: What’s the best thing you have done to help your business grow?
+Q: What’s the best thing you have done for your business?

-Q: What’s the biggest challenge you had to overcome in the industry?
+Q: What’s the biggest challenge you had to overcome?

 Q: Biggest lesson learned in the industry?